gammasoft71/Examples_wxWidgets/README.md

 [Cursors](src/Others/Cursors) Shows how to assign specified cursor to control.

+[DirDialogWindowModal](src/Others/DirDialogWindowModal) Shows how to create a DirDialogWindowModal with wxDirDialog.

 [FormIcon](src/Others/FormIcon) Shows how to assign an icon to form.

 [GroupBoxAndCheckBox](src/Others/GroupBoxAndCheckBox) Shows how to use GroupBox and CheckBoxes.